ElektraInitiative/PermaplanT/doc/usecases/measuring_distance.md

 - **Main success scenario:**
   - The user selects the "Measure Distance" button.
   - The user clicks on the first point they want to measure the distance from.
-  - The user clicks on the multiple elements where want to measure the path.
+  - The user clicks on the multiple elements between which the user wants to create the path of the length measurement.
-  - New measurements can be started in between.
   - The app displays all the measurements and the total sum in the desired unit (e.g. meters, feet).
+  - New measurements can be started while keeping the previous measurements on the display.
 - **Alternative scenario:**
   - The user accidentally clicks on the wrong element and can remove this element from the measurement.
   - The user started a new measurement in between by accident and can remove the start of the measurement.